martinkearn/Content/Blogs/Using the Microsoft Cognitive Computer Vision API.md

 For completeness, here are the main sections of code that you'll need

 ### C# File/Octet-Stream sample (ASP.NET Core 1.0)
-This is a C# example using ASP.NET Core 1.0 MVC.
+This is a C Sharp example using ASP.NET Core 1.0 MVC.
 This is not the full code, but an extract from the main 'Home' controller.
 See the [GitHub Repository](ttps://github.com/martinkearn/Cognitive-Computer-Vision-Thumbnails-Sample) for the full, working sample which also includes an example using URL
 ```
 public class HomeController : Controller
 {